open-ephys/acq-board-docs/source/User-Manual/Peripheral-devices.rst

 Analog/Digital Inputs and Outputs
 ###################################

-ADC = Analog to Digital converter.
+**ADC** = Analog to Digital converter.
 These are necessary to convert continuous signals arriving at our board into digital signals that are less sensitive to noise and can be read by the FPGA.

+|

-DAC = Digital to Analog converter.
+**DAC** = Digital to Analog converter.
 These are used to convert digital signals to analog, for instance if we want a channel of our electrophysiology recording (previously digitized in the headstage) to be played through a speaker.

 .. _analogout:

 Analog Output
 *************************************
-**Analog outputs are usually used to monitor headstage inputs, for instance by routing an ephys channels to an audio output to detect spikes**
+**Analog outputs are usually used to monitor headstage inputs, for instance by routing ephys channels to an audio output to detect spikes**

 There are eight analog outputs on the board, which use the 16-bit DAC8531 chip from Texas Instruments.
 The DACs (Digital to Analog converters) are controlled by the Rhythm interface.